top of page

 Rebecca Weingartner

 Rebecca Weingartner was born in Seoul, Southkorea and grew up in Basel, Switzerland.
 She studied contemporary dance at Tanztheaterschule Zürich and the ARTez, dance academy Arnhem in the Netherlands as well as physical theater and AHK, academy of arts in Amsterdam.
+She's associated artist at Roxy Birsfelden in Switzerland.

 www.rebeccaweingartner.com